lenamasek/lenamasek.github.io/_posts/2015-09-25-how-to-learn.markdown

 category: blog
 ---

 Learning can be difficult.
-There are a lot of factors to being able to actually learn something, including students' learning styles and teachers' styles and methods, to name a few.
-When we're out of organized school systems and trying to learn things on our own, maybe through a YouTube video or SkillShare class, it can be hard to recreate the structure of learning and actually retain practical information.
-We find that we need to learn how to actually learn new things.
+When we're out of organized school systems and trying to learn things on our own, maybe through a YouTube video or SkillShare class, it can be hard to find an optimal structure for learning to actually retain practical information.
+I've been finding a common trend: we need to learn how to actually learn new things.

-### History
+### Slack: A Place to Learn
 A few months ago, [Sebastian](https://twitter.com/sgosztyla), a video and mobile game developer in Chicago, tweeted at a few web designers/developers, asking if there was a [Slack](http://slack.com) set up for Chicago web people to talk and share knowledge, and if so, could he join?
 I'm glad he asked, because there wasn't a central meeting/chatting platform set up at the time, but [now there is](http://chicagofriends.website), set up by [Savannah](http://sava.nnah.rocks) *(she has the best url by the way).*

 So many great tips/links/info/knowledge/jokes/memes are shared daily in that Slack, which is now a gathering place for almost 60 people of many different backgrounds and experiences with the web.
 Some folks are senior back-end web developers, some are entry level front-end developers, some are designers (of many kinds) looking to get more comfortable with web, and some are corporate IT managers.